Join the celebration by attending the Macy’s Thanksgiving Day Parade!

 Most New York City apartments are equipped with small kitchens, which could wreak havoc for a family trying to prepare a Thanksgiving-sized meal.
 Thankfully, we have some apartment suggestions with fully-equipped kitchens for meal prep and spacious surroundings for gathering friends and family.

-This elegant Upper East Side 4 bedroom vacation rental is spectacular for hosting a Thanksgiving gathering in.
+This elegant Upper East Side 4-bedroom vacation rental is spectacular for hosting a Thanksgiving gathering in.
 The kitchen contains ample amounts of countertop space, a large oven, and a two-door refrigerator.
-The apartment is within walking distance to Whole Foods and Keyfood supermarkets, where you’re sure to find all of your Thanksgiving feast ingredients.
+The apartment is within walking distance to supermarkets, where you’re sure to find all of your Thanksgiving feast ingredients.
 With seating in the dining area, living room, and balcony, family members will never run out of space to enjoy their time at the apartment.

-One of the bedrooms in this apartment offers a king-sized bed, while the other three have queen-sized beds.
-They all feature flat screen TVs so the whole family can watch the Thanksgiving Day Parade in their cozy beds.
 If you’re feeling adventurous, you can take the 6 train down to Grand Central and walk to Bryant Park to see the parade up close.
-In addition, the apartment offers five full bathrooms, so there’s no need to fight over a sink!
 Staying in the heart of the Upper East Side means you’re within close proximity of Central Park and Museum Mile.
-This apartment is only 4 blocks from The Cooper Hewitt Smithsonian Design Museum!
-Families who plan on staying in New York for a longer duration could also extend their stay in one of our furnished apartments for a month or more or browse our New York vacation rentals for a short stay.
+This apartment is only a few blocks from The Cooper Hewitt Smithsonian Design Museum!
+Families who plan on staying in New York for a longer duration could also extend their stay in one of our furnished apartments for a month or more.

-Check out this 3 bedroom vacation rental in Harlem for your trip to NYC.
+Check out this 4-bedroom vacation rental in Harlem for your trip to NYC.
 (Rental ID: NY-15383)

 Many windows throughout this apartment allow natural light to blanket across the home.
-You’ll feel like a local as the block is quiet and residential.
 After a long day touring the city you can come home and relax in the Jacuzzi tub!
 There is a thriving jazz music scene on 125th street and Lenox Avenue.
 Another must-see in this area is a Sunday morning service at one of the many Baptist Gospel churches located all around the neighborhood.
-If you prefer to see a jazz show, you should definitely visit the Apollo Theater, only 2 blocks away.
+If you prefer to see a jazz show, you should definitely visit the Apollo Theater, only a couple of blocks away.

 Calorie Burning with Shopping